-Today we’ll share nine patch management best practices and a few tips to make their implementation easy and effective.
+Today we’ll share ten patch management best practices and a few tips to make their implementation easy and effective.

-Creating patch management policies helps establish routines, procedures and timeframes for effective patching.
+Creating patch management policies helps establish routines, procedures and timeframes for an effective patching process.
 Some helpful patch management policies include:

-A complete inventory of all software and hardware within your organization is a vital piece of your patch management process.
-You will understand which patches are integral to your systems only when you know what you have to protect.
+Making a complete inventory of all software and hardware within your organization is vital to your patch management process.
+You will only understand which patches are integral to your systems when you know what you must protect.

 List all software, operations systems, and devices your organization uses.
-You may have legacy systems that should be replaced by newer technology.
-Not all software automatically updates itself, and risks may be magnified if you use third-party apps.
+You may have legacy systems that you should replace with newer technology.
+In addition, not all software automatically updates itself, and risks may be magnified if you use third-party apps.

 Include security applications like antivirus and firewalls along with their versions and configurations.
 Update this list regularly.

 Pro Tip: Consider consolidating your software applications into a company-wide user strategy.
-Using multiple applications for the same purpose means that more patches must be deployed.
-Revisit and review your software needs and restrict usage to company-approved applications.
+Using multiple applications for the same purpose means you must deploy more patches.
+Instead, revisit your needs and restrict usage to company-approved software to avoid application sprawl.

-Based on the results of your inventory, multiple patches may be in overdue.
+Based on the results of your inventory, multiple patches may be overdue.
 To ensure efficient deployment, categorize your assets first.
-Then assign risk levels to each category and asset to determine which patches are the most crucial to deploy first.
+Then assign risk levels to each category to determine which patches are the most crucial to deploy.
 This process helps define which systems require immediate patch deployment and which can wait.

 Assigning risk levels enables you to prioritize the order of your patch deployments.
 Applying patches to low-level concerns first wastes time and threatens your system security.